1. We can't trust the researchers or the doctors because they're all part of a vast "Big Pharma" conspiracy to make money off of vaccines.

 2. They've never done a study of vaccinated versus unvaccinated children and autism rates.

-They have, in fact, and it was done in Denmark - here it is.
-It studied all children born in Denmark from 1991-1998.
-Update: Here's another one, this one a massive study new this year, out of the U.S.!
+They have, in fact, plenty of them!
+Can you imagine if we'd been debating this for as long as we have been and nobody had ever bothered to check?!
+Here's one out of Denmark, published in the #1 leading medical journal NEJM.
+It used data from all children born in the country of Denmark from 1991-1998.
+Spoiler: There is no difference in the rates of autism when comparing vaccinated to unvaccinated children.
+Update: Here's another such study, this one a massive new study this year, out of the U.S.!
 What they haven't done is a double-blind study.
 And that's not because Big Pharma is preventing one - it's because it would be considered unethical to randomly assign babies to not be vaccinated.

 3. It's actually the vaccinated children who are dangerous - they are the ones most commonly infecting other people.